Richard C. Wesley: Federal judicial service

-Since his appointment to the federal bench, Wesley has served on several judicial rule-making bodies, including the Judicial Conference’s Committee on Rules of Practice and Procedure and the Advisory Committee on Appellate Rules.
-He also chaired the Second Circuit’s 125th-Anniversary committee in 2017–18.
+Wesley has on occasion sat by designation in the Western District of New York.

 Judicial philosophy

 Wesley has described himself as “conservative in nature, pragmatic at the same time, with a fair appreciation of judicial restraint,” adding that “I ... have always restricted myself to what I understand to be the plain language of the statute. ...
 As long as the language is plain, we should restrict ourselves.”
 He aims to write opinions that satisfy what he calls the “Livonia Post Office test”—that is, they are understandable to his neighbors back home.